 - Agricultural Products Division

 A formula sheet will be presented to the candidate upon request, which must be made to the invigilator before the exam begins.
+The formula sheet will be emailed once the booking confirmation is sent in the case of the remote online invigilation option being selected.

-Candidates may not take their own formula sheets to the exam venue.
+Students may not take their own formula sheets to the exam venue.

 A candidate must take their own scientific calculator that complies with the criteria of being non-programmable if the exam requires calculations.
-Most exam venues do have spare calculators in the case of a candidate forgetting to bring one but it is not guaranteed that the venue will be able to supply one.
+Most exam venues do have spare calculators in the case of a student forgetting to bring one but it is not guaranteed that the venue will be able to supply one.

 Enrolment and Payment